rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/introduction.rst

 Workshop design
 ----------------

-Our workshop is designed as a series of guided labs in an environment that's been deployed in Amazon ahead of time for your convenience.
+Today's workshop is designed as a series of guided labs in an environment that's been deployed in Amazon ahead of time for your convenience.
 We'll start off today with some introductory information before we move into lab #1.

 .. admonition:: But I already know about Ansible!